justintoo/blog.justintoo.com/_posts/2016-12-26-ephesians-2-10-our-works.md

 > To be good is the first thing, to do good is the second.
 Make the tree good and its fruit good. –[MacLaren's Expositions](http://biblehub.com/commentaries/maclaren/ephesians/2.htm)

-The church today is filled with many dormant mustard seeds - alive but not actively growing.
-Sleeping.
+The church today is filled with many dormant seeds - alive but not actively growing.

+*Sleeping*.

-I believe the job of the church is to be a fertile soil for mustard seeds to be planted and cultivated in.
+Yet I believe the job of the church is to be a fertile soil in which us seeds can be planted, cultivated, and incubated.

-But each seed must then grow up to bare fruit outside of the confines of the soil - outside in the wider world - to *do good*.
+Each of us must then grow up to bare fruit outside of the confines of our soil, to do good in the wider world.

 ![Growing Plant](/images/posts/2016/12-december/2016-12-26-ephesians-2-10-our-works/emerging-plant.jpg){: .align-center}